strudel-science/strudel-kit/docs/getting-started/3-create-app.md

 This will generate some output and prompt you for some values, with default values supplied in parentheses.
 The first option has the `planets-app` value we passed via the command line, so just click Enter to accept.
 The second option asks for an `appTitle`.
 Give your app a custom title by typing `"Planets"` then clicking Enter.
 The command should give the message `Successfully created your strudel app!` and provide some additional hints on next steps (which we will not show here).

 At this point you will have a directory named for your app that is ready to run.
-Now you will change to that directory and use the Node Package Manager that you installed earlier to install the dependencies needed by your app.
+First **open up a separate terminal window** then navigate to the generated `planets-app` directory and use the Node Package Manager (npm) that you installed earlier to install the dependencies needed by your app.

 ```
 cd planets-app